 He forgot about returning to the police and took up flying lessons and then got sponsorship to train as a commercial airline pilot.
-Next time your near The Tower of London, there is ugly 1960's building next to Tower Gateway tube, it looks like a city office building but its not full of city bankers, its where many airline pilots are trained along with sea captains, for their chosen careers.
-They have the simulators, both aircraft and oil tanker and he was one of the few flying students there not called Nigel or Vernon.
 He spent a number of years flying passenger prop planes such as the Shorts 360 before moving up to jets and the Boeing 737.
-The airline then introduced the new Boeing 737 - 400 series which had a glass cockpit, which meant Harry could never progress any further as if you read the bit above about Larissa, you will know that he can't say Digital as it comes out as 'Dig at All' and now he had a whole bank of these 'Dig at all' readouts to contend with! (the truth is that he was made redundant as they cut back on routes but he still thinks it was becuase he kept saying 'Dig at all').
 He has crash landed twice, once nearly killing a member of the Royal Family at RAF Northolt, He had some highlights in flying such as being able to land at the Space Shuttle runway at Kennedy Space Centre and has flown loads of types of planes from Russian fighter Migs to Antov AN2's.

-He now flies for fun and after spending a few months with the Flying Doctor service in West Africa which meant he got sun burnt and had to come home, looked for another profession and went into stand up comedy 17 years ago.
-For the last 15 years he has been a headline stand up comic at places like 'Jongleurs' playing a 'Saff London Geezer' where not being able to say 'digital' is not a problem.
-12 years ago he started drama school after doing a short course at City Lit and did a masters in directing.
+For the last 20 years he has been a headline stand up comic at places like 'Jongleurs' playing a 'Saff London Geezer.'
+15 years ago he started drama school after doing a short course at City Lit .
 He also wrote a play which was on at Barons Court Theatre and has since written 9 professional plays, all with commercial success and the biggest being the aviation comedy 'Club Class' which has now been seen at over 180 UK theatres in the last ten years from The Derby Playhouse, The Lowry in Manchester and the Yvonne Anauld in Guildford.
 It is still going strong, now with its 11th cast!
 Sara Pascoe who is the rising female comic from 'Stand up for the week' spent 5 months touring in it after leaving drama school as part of cast number 3, a few years ago.
 Harry went on to direct professional plays at over 60 UK theatres from The Shakespeare's Rose to large scale regional theatres and in 2009 was asked to direct a major UK number 1 theatre tour of a 'Shakespeare' play using actors and circuit comics.
-He is the casting director for 'Shakespeare in The Park' which do large scale outdoor theatre and also is the head tutor at 'The London Comedy Course' which teaches over 500 comedy students a year, stand up comedy in association with 'Up The Creek'.
-This is the first theatre he has been asked to run as artistic director and the types of productions he is programming are really working well.
+He is also is the head tutor at 'The London Comedy Course' which teaches over 500 comedy students a year, stand up comedy .
+He has directed numerous productions at The London Theatre.

 RICHARD - BAR MANAGER